filp/why/README.md

 4. Install dependencies: `$ cd why && npm install`
 4. Start the server: `$ cd why && bin/server.js [--port 8181 --privPort 9292 --root /path/to/your/app]`
 4. Check it :cat:

+## To-do:

+- Generate an image map of all links in the app, so things are clickable.
+Another option is to just do it off click coordinates
+- Add a kick-ass example web app